 BAC Below 0.06%

 Below a BAC of 0.06%, the effects of alcohol may seem minor.
-You may feel more relaxed, and happier.
-However, you will be less alert, have more difficulty concentrating, and can exercise worse judgement.
+You may feel more relaxed and happier.
+However, you will be less alert, have more difficulty concentrating, and can exercise worse judgment.
 Even while this is below the levels for a DUI charge in California, it can be unsafe to drive.

 BAC Between 0.06% and 0.10%

-At this blood alcohol level, you will begin to notice more serious changes to your body and mental acuity.
+You will begin to notice more serious changes to your body and mental acuity at this blood alcohol level.
 You may feel more extroverted and less inhibited.
 Your reflexes, reasoning, and vision will start to be impaired.
-At a 0.08% BAC and above, you may be charged with a DUI if you are found driving.
+You may be charged with a DUI at a 0.08% BAC and above if you get found driving.

 BAC Between 0.11% and 0.30%